tonjuncnes63642/publicname/README.md

-The LaSalle, introduced by Cadillac in 1927, was a mid-priced luxury car designed to bridge the gap between Cadillac and its more affordable companion brand, Buick.
+The Lincoln Motor Company, established in 1917, was acquired by Ford in 1922, positioning it as a luxury brand within the Ford Motor Company lineup.